Central Interior Rural Division of Family Practice

 South Cariboo Communities District of 100 Mile House District Services

-The 100 Mile House offers convenient access to urban amenities while retaining its rural charm.
-The area offers a vibrant mix of historical and modern amenities, with an affordable lifestyle.
-From outdoor recreational activities, natural surroundings, a friendly and genuine community, the South Cariboo has lots to offer and is a great place to raise a family.
-All while still being accessible to Vancouver, just a 5.5-hour drive, or drive to Williams Lake or Kamloops and hop a 1-hour flight to Vancouver and other destinations.
-Whether you're drawn to its affordable housing, proximity to nature, or vibrant community life, 100 Mile House promises an enjoyable lifestyle with opportunities for work-life balance.
+100 Mile House offers convenient access to urban amenities, an affordable lifestyle, all while retaining its rural charm.
+The South Cariboo has lots to offer.
+From outdoor recreational activities, natural surroundings, and a warm, genuine community, it's a great place to raise a family.
+Easily accessible, it's located within 5 hours of several major BC cities, or a quick 1-hour flight to Vancouver from Williams Lake or Kamloops airport.
+Whether you're seeking affordable housing, proximity to nature, or a vibrant community life, 100 Mile House promises an enjoyable lifestyle with something for all ages.

 Housing & Income houseful.ca Moving Here